What is Rocephin?

 Before taking this medicine

-You should not use this medicine if you have ever had a severe allergic reaction to ceftriaxone or any other cephalosporin antibiotic, such as:
+You should not use this medicine if you have ever had a severe allergic reaction to ceftriaxone or to certain antibiotics, such as:

-To make sure Rocephin is safe for you, tell your doctor if you have:
+To make sure Rocephin is safe for you, tell your doctor if you have ever had:

 A healthcare provider will give you this injection when Rocephin is used to prevent infection from surgery.